undefinedDarkness/ricing-guide/src/asking-for-help.md

 # How to RTFM & Get help

+> [!NOTE]
-==TLDR: Read documentation before asking questions and if you don't find / can't think of an answer, put effort into asking questions and ask questions in places where they are most likely to answered.==
+> TLDR: Read documentation before asking questions and if you don't find / can't think of an answer, put effort into asking questions and ask questions in places where they are most likely to answered.

 Read manuals whenever you can, those can be easily accessed for any installed software by doing `man <NAME-OF-SOFTWARE>`, or by searching through a online [repository](https://manpages.debian.org/).
 If manpages are too long for you, You can also try using [tldr-pages](https://github.com/tldr-pages/tldr) to get the very basics of an application with some examples